btarg/line-renderer/README.md

 To use the demo, click anywhere on the screen to add a line segment.
 The camera automatically orbits around a point; use the arrow keys to change direction.

 ## License
-MIT License (credit to @paulohyy for initial implementation)
+MIT License (credit to @dbp8890 and @paulohyy for initial implementations)

 ## Other
 Next up: trails!
 I'll try to see if I can implement this if I have the time.
 (Although this can be done with the Line Renderer, camera-facing/billboarded trails are not always desired.)